santosderek/Imgur-To-Folder/README.md

 *To enable debugging output use `--verbose`*

     imgurtofolder [URLS] --verbose

+### Running first time Setup

+There is now a first time setup sequence that happens when a config file is not found in, by default, "~/.config/imgurToFolder/config.json".
+This config location can be changed in "\_\_main\_\_.py".
+Once the a user has finished setup a config file will be generated in the selected path.

 ### Authentication Setup For Account Access (Only needed to download favorites)